bungle/awesome-resty/README.md

 * [lua-resty-upyun](https://github.com/aCayF/lua-resty-upyun) — Upyun cloud-based platform
 * [lua-resty-newrelic](https://github.com/saks/lua-resty-newrelic) — New Relic bindings for a OpenResty / Lua
 * [lua-mailgun](https://github.com/leafo/lua-mailgun) — A Lua library for sending emails and interacting with the Mailgun API.
 Compatible with OpenResty via Lapis HTTP API, or any other Lua script via LuaSocket.
+* [lua-payments](https://github.com/leafo/lua-payments) — Bindings to various payment provider APIs for use in Lua (with OpenResty or anything that supports LuaSocket)

 #### Other Sources for Libraries